 ESOP’s are incentives given to employees/directors of a company to attract talent and retain employees by rewarding them.
-ESOPs create a sense of ownership amongst employees.
+ESOPs create a sense of ownership among employees.

-It is important to note that ESOPs are not shares.
-They are structured in a way that they are option to buy shares at a discounted price and can be exercised only after a certain vesting period which is decided by the company granting the ESOPs.
+It is important to note that ESOPs do not share.
+They are structured in a way that they are the option to buy shares at a discounted price and can be exercised only after a certain vesting period which is decided by the company granting the ESOPs.

 In India, we typically see a pool of 10% to 15% allocation towards an ESOP Pool.

 Prior to entering into a third-party agreement and while negotiating the terms, it is advisable to execute a non-disclosure agreement.

 If creation or development of intellectual property is a component of such a third party agreement, it must clearly state that all rights to the intellectual property rights shall vest and be owned by the startup and the third-party shall not stake any claim on the same and will do all acts to ensure the protection of the intellectual property.

 Clauses related to breach, termination and dispute resolution should be well negotiated and captured in all third-party agreements.